Welcome to today's edition of the Rush 24-7 podcast.

 I think clearly the conservatives and the grassroots are increasingly angry about the way in which the Washington establishment has rallied in many ways with complete dishonesty, as Rush Limbaugh pointed out the other day.

-And I think as that deepens, the uh conservatives are going to come together and decide they do not want a Massachusetts liberal to be the Republican nominee.
+And I think as that deepens, the conservatives are going to come together and decide they do not want a Massachusetts liberal to be the Republican nominee.

-She interviewed Mike Huckabee, the host of Huckabee, which it figures that Mike Huckabee would be the host of a show named Huckabee.
+She interviewed Mike Huckabee, the host of Huckabee, which it figures that Mike Huckabee be the host of a show named Huckabee.

 And he is.

-And she said to him, now we talked about those Mitt Romney attack ads in 2008.
+And she said to him, now, we talked about those Mitt Romney attack ads in 2008.

-Governor Rush Limbaugh has talked about it.
+Governor Rush Limboss talked about.

 He said, Mitt Romney dumped those attack ads on you in 2008.